 EFRAG also agrees that the proposed expression for item of information to consider in assessing how to meet the objectives ('while not mandatory the following information may enable') is self-explanatory.
 The language is also preferable to the alternatives considered by the IASB in paragraphs BC21 which would place a 'compliance burden' on entities.
 Entities would need to demonstrate that they had considered each item of information regardless of whether that item was ultimately disclosed.
+However, EFRAG is concerned that if the objectives are no specific enough to be operational and enforceable, the expression 'while non-mandatory' might be misunderstood and result in material information being omitted.
+Therefore, we suggest that the IASB clarifies in the body of the proposed amendments that this expression does not mean that the items of information are voluntary and that entities should consider these items when assessing meeting the specific objectives.

-However, EFRAG considers that the use of the proposed less prescriptive language may create enforceability and auditability issues that put more emphasis (and therefore burden) on the level of judgement for preparers.
+EFRAG also considers that the use of the proposed less prescriptive language may create enforceability and auditability issues that put more emphasis (and therefore burden) on the level of judgement for preparers.

-EFRAG also considers that the proposed non-prescriptive language introduces a lot of flexibility in disclosure requirements and may ultimately impair comparability.
+EFRAG also considers that the proposed non-prescriptive language introduces a level of flexibility in disclosure requirements and may ultimately impair comparability.
 Language used in a standard has to be prescriptive enough to encourage a certain level of comparability.
 In this regard explaining the objective of disclosure requirements is essential but not enough to result in comparable information.

-Although EFRAG supports the reduction of detailed checklist of disclosures, we do not support the classification of certain disclosure requirements as nonmandatory; or making minimum requirements an exception as proposed.
+Although EFRAG supports the reduction of detailed checklist of disclosures, we do not support the classification of certain disclosure requirements as non-mandatory; or making minimum requirements an exception as proposed.
 We consider that the challenge is for the IASB to strike the correct balance between a tier of always-required disclosures (that ensure a minimum level of comparability) and objectives to mandate additional entity-specific disclosures.